-This Portfolio is likely to prove highly useful for our graduates in terms of future job applications as it forms an official record of individual training in a suite of laboratory, research and clinical skills.
+This Portfolio represents a very useful resource for our graduates in terms of future job applications as it forms an official record of individual training in a suite of laboratory, research and clinical skills.

-A brief summary of some of the techniques and skills included in our MSc are given below.
+A brief (but not exclusive) summary of some of the techniques and skills included in our MSc are given below.

 BASIC INDUCTION TRAINING

-Laboratory health and safety, electronic literature databases, avoiding plaigiarism, essay writing skills, laboratory practical reporting and IT skills evaluation.
+Laboratory health and safety, electronic literature databases, avoiding plagiarism, essay writing skills, scientific writing skills, and laboratory practical reporting.

 INFORMATION TECHNOLOGY (IT)

-Using the internet as a medical resource, the internet as a learning resource, electronic literature resources (PubMED, Medline, Web of Science), Endnote Reference Manager, Microsoft Word, Microsoft Excel, Microsoft Powerpoint.
+Using the internet as a medical and learning resource, electronic literature resources (e.g., PubMED, Medline, Web of Science), Endnote Reference Manager, and Microsoft PowerPoint.

 [Hands-on training using a variety of pipettes/volumes with special emphasis on accuracy and quality control].